 While mental health in the workplace has become a hot topic in recent years, there’s no doubt some stigma still exists around discussing mental health in a professional setting.
 That said, with the ongoing effects of the pandemic, increased remote and flexible work arrangements, and a global blurring of lines between what constitutes home and work life, addressing mental health in the workplace has shifted from a question of “if” to “how.”

 According to a report by Oracle, 76% of workers believe their company should be doing more to support the mental health of their workforce.
 However, while many organizations want to help employees constructively address mental health in the workplace, they often don’t know where to start.

 In this article, we share tips for creating a healthy work culture, highlight warning signs to look for in employees who may be dealing with underlying mental health conditions and outline some helpful coping mechanisms.
-In addition, we provide resources that can be shared with employees to aid them as they continue to deal with the myriad mental stressors caused by the ongoing pandemic.
+In addition, we provide resources that can be shared with employees to aid them as they continue to deal with mental stressors.

 Set Guidelines to Enable Healthy Work Culture

 With the rapid increase in flexible work arrangements, home and work life have seemingly blended into one, and it can be easy to forget the line where the workday ends and personal life begins.
 With so many employees working from home, organizations have seen an increase in worker burnout, leading to lower productivity and reduced overall satisfaction with work.
 So, how can leaders prevent burnout and keep employee morale high?

 - Practice self-care: By taking much-needed time to manage stress, leaders will be setting a strong example for employees, leading to improved working conditions overall.
 Encourage your team to take plenty of breaks, eat regularly, meditate or pursue other activities they enjoy.